-Editor’s note: Whether and how the AIOTF chooses the RAN reader(s) is FFS.

-Editor’s note: How AIOTF selects the AMF and the AIoT RAN in the indirect path is FFS.

 The AF may provide the expected target area information in the AIoT service request.
 The NEF may convert the target area information received from the AF to internal area information.
+For example, NEF converts target area information from geographical information into cell/TA information as AIoT devices and AIoT Readers are deployed.
 The NEF queries the NRF to obtain serving AIOTF(s) based on internal area information.
 Then, the NEF forwards the AIoT service request, including the internal area information, to the AIOTF.

-Editor’s note: How the NEF converts target area information to internal area information and the format of the internal area information is FFS.

-Editor’s note: It is FFS how to handle the case that the AF provides other information than target area information, for the purpose of reader selection.
-In such case how the NEF and/or AIOTF use it to select the RAN reader.

 The AIOTF may have AIoT RAN information and the optional RAN reader information.
 For direct path, the AIOTF obtains the information from AIoT RAN by the NGAP or OAM configuration.